The listening brain

 Learn more about the projects we are undertaking in this area, and the research teams involved in them.

-Predicting and optimising outcomes in cochlear implant users
+Neuroplasticity-informed prediction of speech and hearing outcomes in cochlear implant users

 Funded by: Macquarie University Cochlear Research joint Fund